 My friend once bought a beautiful electric tea kettle.
 He paid five times more than the cost of a standard one.
 It was difficult to wash, and it was not connected to WiFi.
 "What is the point,” I asked.
 “Doesn’t it boil water the same way?"
 He smiled at me and replied, “You aren’t the first one to ask me this question.
 I didn’t just want boiled water.
 I also wanted an experience.
 This kettle became one of my morning rituals.
 It sparks joy in me at the beginning of the day and gives me a feeling that I celebrate every single day I live."

-People's routines consist of many items as trivial as this kettle, some of them evoking emotions and some not. Тhousands of modifications of the same product have similar functionalities but completely different user experiences.
-The role of emotions is increasing.
+People's routines consist of many items as trivial as this kettle, some of them evoking emotions and some not.
+The best brands in the world turn their products into a unique experience, which increases their price by dozens of times.
+You can find thousands of modifications of the same product with similar functionalities but completely different user experiences.
+The role of emotions becomes decisive.
 Cognitive overload due to global digitalization weighs on all of us, and our inner child longs for something simple, understandable and enjoyable.

 The most effective way for a product to stand out from the competition is to provide not only a delightful customer experience, but also a feeling that the product helps you live your best life every day.